Goals of the Program

 Students who attended Chinese institutions for their bachelor’s degree must follow additional directions posted on The Graduate School Verification Process for Transcripts and Degrees from China webpage.

-Admission to the HALE Master of Arts Program
+Admission to the Student Affairs Administration Master of Arts Program

-Applicants must possess a bachelor's degree from an accredited institution.
-Consideration for admission on a regular basis requires at least a 3.0 grade-point average in the final two years of undergraduate study.
-Applicants with a grade-point average below 3.0 for the same time period may be considered for provisional admission.
+Applicants must possess a bachelor’s degree from an accredited degree-granting institution.
+Consideration for admission on a regular basis requires at least a 3.0 grade-point average.
+Applicants with a grade-point average below 3.0 for the same time period may be considered for admission on a provisional basis.

 Regular and Provisional Admissions